frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 </Project>
 ```

+#### Will be changes in the `pack` command ?
+If a project had a transitive dependency enforced through central definition the dependency is added to the list of packet direct dependencies.

 #### Where are `PrivateAssets`/`ExcludeAssets`/`IncludeAssets` defined?

 These are per project properties and should be defined in the PackageReference nodes in the project file.

 #### How does restore NoOp work i.e. when does NuGet try to actually restore or choose not to restore?

-The current logic is used except that the package versions are referenced from the packages.props file.
+The current logic is used except that the package versions are referenced from the Directory.Packages.props file.

-#### Can I use my custom version of packages.props?
+#### Can I use my custom version of Directory.Packages.props?

 This will not be supported in the first feature version.